§ 71.4 Definitions.

 (2) The piece or capsule has at least one dimension not less than 5 mm (0.2 in); and

-(3) It satisfies the requirements of §71.75.
-A special form encapsulation designed in accordance with the requirements of §71.4 in effect on June 30, 1983 (see 10 CFR part 71, revised as of January 1, 1983), and constructed before July 1, 1985, and a special form encapsulation designed in accordance with the requirements of §71.4 in effect on March 31, 1996 (see 10 CFR part 71, revised as of January 1, 1983), and constructed before April 1, 1998, may continue to be used.
+(3) It satisfies the requirements of § 71.75.
+A special form encapsulation designed in accordance with the requirements of § 71.4 in effect on June 30, 1983 (see 10 CFR part 71, revised as of January 1, 1983), and constructed before July 1, 1985; a special form encapsulation designed in accordance with the requirements of § 71.4 in effect on March 31, 1996 (see 10 CFR part 71, revised as of January 1, 1996), and constructed before April 1, 1998; and special form material that was successfully tested before September 10, 2015 in accordance with the requirements of § 71.75(d) of this section in effect before September 10, 2015 may continue to be used.
 Any other special form encapsulation must meet the specifications of this definition.

 Specific activity of a radionuclide means the radioactivity of the radionuclide per unit mass of that nuclide.
 The specific activity of a material in which the radionuclide is essentially uniformly distributed is the radioactivity per unit mass of the material.